MekdadGhazal/python/README.md

 *Note: Be sure to check each script for specific usage instructions or required arguments.*

 # 🤝 Contributing
 Contributions are always welcome to improve these scripts or add new ones!
-If you have an idea or suggestion, feel free to open an "Issue" or submit a "Pull Request."
+If you have an idea or suggestion, feel free to open an "[Issue](https://github.com/MekdadGhazal/python/issues/new)" or submit a "[Pull Request](https://github.com/MekdadGhazal/python/compare)".

 # 📄 License
 This project is licensed under the [MIT License](LICENSE).